-If the local system is running on a clustered system, it switches a node when GS system (remote host) stops.
+If the local system is running on a clustered system, it switches a node when GS of the communication target stops.
 During this process, if no response is returned from any of the defined monitored remote system by executing "hanetobserv" command, it is recognized as a local NIC failure and it switches the node.
-Moreover, even though all the GS system (remote host) stops operating, all monitored remote system does not return responses, and there occurred an unnecessary switching.
+Moreover, even though all the GSs of the communication targets stop operating, all monitored remote system does not return responses, and there occurred an unnecessary switching.
 To avoid this, it is possible to interoperate operational node and standby node to monitor network failures.
-So that if all the remote system stops operating, it does not mistakenly switch the node.
+So that if all the remote systems stop operating, it does not mistakenly switch the node.